Lipschitz decompositions of domains with bilaterally flat boundaries: Introduction

 and there exists $L_1(\epsilon,L,d) > 0$ such that $\scL = \{\Omega_j\}_{j\in J_\scL}$ is a collection of disjoint $L_1$-Lipschitz graph domains.
 In addition, for any $y\in \partial\Omega\cap B(0,1)$ and $0 < r < 1$, we have

-\end{maintheorem} See Definition \ref{def:betas} for the definition of $\beta_{\partial\Omega}^{d,1}(B(x,2^{-k}))$.
-Hypothesis \ref{item:beta-squared} is used to ensure that David and Toro's bi-Lipschitz condition for the Reifenberg parameterization is satisfied.
+\end{maintheorem} In condition \ref{item:beta-squared}, $\beta_{\partial\Omega}^{d,1}(B(x,2^{-k}))$ denotes a \text{content beta number} that gives an integral average measurement of the deviation of $\partial\Omega\cap B(x,2^{-k})$ from a $d$-plane using the Hausdorff $d$-content (See Definition \ref{def:betas}).
+Condition \ref{item:beta-squared} is used to ensure that David and Toro's bi-Lipschitz condition for the Reifenberg parameterization is satisfied.
 If this hypothesis is not satisfied, then one can still run the proof of Theorem \ref{t:thmA} to produce a collection of Lipschitz graph domains whose total boundary measure and Lipschitz constants blow up near where the sum in \ref{item:beta-squared} diverges.
-However, it seems this is more of a result of the deficiency of the parameterization than a fundamental fact about Reifenberg flat sets, and we conjecture that a result similar to Theorem \ref{t:thmA} holds without assumption \ref{item:beta-squared}.
+However, we conjecture that a result similar to Theorem \ref{t:thmA} holds without assumption \ref{item:beta-squared}.